Electricity sector of the United States: Renewable energy

 The following table summarizes the electrical energy generated by renewable fuel sources for the US.
-Data was obtained from Electric Power Monthly.
+Data was obtained from Electric Power Annual 2022.

 Note: Biomass includes wood and wood derived fuel, landfill gas, biogenic municipal solid waste and other waste biomass.

 The development of renewable energy and energy efficiency marks "a new era of energy exploration" in the United States, according to President Barack Obama.
 In a joint address to the Congress on February 24, 2009, President Obama called for doubling renewable energy within the next three years.
 From the end of 2008 to the end of 2011 renewable energy increased by 35% and from the end of 2008 till the end of 2014, 41.4%.
 In reality it took twelve years instead of three to double as 2020 saw a 100% increase from 2008.

-Renewable energy accounted for more than 19.5 percent of the domestically-produced electric energy used in the United States in 2020, up from 9.25% in 2008.
-In the past ten years, wind production has increased by 257% (3.57×) and now provides over 8.3% of US electric requirements.

-Over this same time period solar has increased by 7200% (73×) and now provides 2.2% of US electric energy needs.